-Personal information means recorded information about an identifiable individual other than business contact information and would include, but is not limited to, such things as an individual's name, address, birth date, e-mail address, phone number and care card number.
+Personal information is recorded information about an identifiable individual other than business contact information and would include, but is not limited to, such things as an individual's name, address, birth date, email address, phone number and Care Card number.

-, or use your browser's anonymous usage setting (called "Incognito" in Chrome, "In Private" for Internet Explorer, "Private Browsing" in Firefox and Safari).
-More information on cookies, what they are used for and how to delete cookies after visiting this site can be found at
+our sites, or use your browser's anonymous usage setting (called "Incognito" in Chrome, "In Private" in Internet Explorer, "Private Browsing" in Firefox and Safari).

 Session cookie information is deleted as soon as you leave our websites.
 The use of temporary session cookies is solely for the purpose of allowing the user to interact with our websites in an effective manner.